 - When the project plan is initially approved, the planning information is entered into the dashboard template.

-- Periodically (based upon the organization’s communication policy) the dashboard is updated to reflect current project status and current project health.
+- Periodically (based upon the organization’s communication policy - intervals vary from real-time to monthly) the dashboard is updated to reflect current project status and current project health.

 - Often the health is shown with Red/Yellow/Green indicators.

 - The organization will usually have a scale to use for determining which color should be used.